haphan/openstack-issue-report/README.md

 ### 2. Populate credentials and run debug

 Edit `debug.php` and modify `$params` with your OpenStack credentials.
-The template code enable debug information to print directly to your console.
+This template code enables debug information to print directly to your console.

 Write code that you think having an issue at the end.